sgra64/mvn-fun/README.md

 Learn about the
 [*Maven Build Lifecycle*](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html)
-and write down actions the following commands perform:
+and write down what actions of the following commands perform:

 - mvn *validate*
 - mvn *compile*